Left Continue shopping

 • Special caution is needed when applying to the face, skin folds, or thin-skinned areas;

-• Most are contraindicated in children under 2, and use in children under 12 requires strict medical supervision.
+• Most are contraindicated in children under 2, and use in children under 12 requires strict supervision.

 Sinaflan for Eczema and Dermatitis